-The Public Theater of Montreuil, formerly Nouveau théâtre de Montreuil, is led by playwright and stage director Pauline Bayle since the 1st of January.
+The Public Theater of Montreuil, formerly Nouveau théâtre de Montreuil, is led by the playwright and stage director Pauline Bayle since the 1st of January 2022.
 In June 2022, Pauline revealed her new project, introducing the TPM - Théâtre Public de Montreuil.

 What’s a National Drama Center?

 A place where artists can create and where spectators can discover their artistic creations.
 But also home for those who seek shelter from the chaos of the city.
 The TPM is not your typical theater, it is a heterotopia : like Michel Foucault's concept, the TPM provides a safe place for our dreams yet firmly roots itself in reality by promoting openness, celebration, and surprises.

 Hospitality is key at the TPM.
 If its first role is to broadcast plays, as expected, the TPM also shelters a bar, a restaurant, a bookshop, a photo gallery, and organizes conferences and workshops.